GoogleCloudPlatform/runtime-builder-java/test/integration/README.md

 structure tests are run on it using the provided structure.yaml file.

 ## Running
-To run the tests, you need to first have the Cloud SDK installed locally.
-The test suite invokes each test in series.
-NOTE: Integration tests rely on git submodules in this repository, so make sure to checkout submodules before running.
+To run the tests, make sure that:
+* The Cloud SDK is installed locally
+* The image under test is avaialble in a gcr.io docker registry
+* Git submodules in this repo have been checked out
 ```bash
 git submodule update --init
 test-suite.sh gcr.io/my-gcp-project/my-builder-image